Almaz program: Orbital Piloted Stations (OPS)

+An unflown Soviet Almaz military orbital station in open-air museum, Baikonur.

 Three Almaz OPS space stations were flown from 1973 to 1976 in the Salyut program: Salyut 2 (OPS-1), Salyut 3 (OPS-2) and Salyut 5 (OPS-3).
-Five crewed Soyuz expeditions were flown to the Almaz space stations Salyut 3 and Salyut 5, with three reaching their stations and only two of the missions being considered fully successful at that time — the three crews that had reached their stations had crewed Almaz stations for a total of 81 days when the program was ended.
+Five crewed Soyuz expeditions were flown to the Almaz space stations Salyut 3 and Salyut 5, with three reaching their stations and only two of the missions being considered fully successful at that time – the three crews that had reached their stations had crewed Almaz stations for a total of 81 days when the program was ended.

 Besides the three flown space stations OPS-1 to OPS-3, seven more spaceframes of Almaz space stations had been built when the program was cancelled: OPS-4, Almaz-205, Almaz-206, Almaz-T, Almaz-T2 (Kosmos 1870), Almaz-1 and Almaz-2, with Almaz-T2 and Almaz-1 having successfully flown as repurposed uncrewed radar-carrying reconnaissance satellites (see below).
-The partially outfitted hulls of Almaz-205 and Almaz-206 are today owned by Excalibur Almaz, a company that plans to launch these as crewed space stations (see below).
+The partially outfitted hulls of Almaz-205 and Almaz-206 were acquired by Excalibur Almaz, a company that planned to launch these as crewed space stations (see below).